charlieliu2001/dotnet-codespaces-ResumeAnalyzer/readme.md

 Go to Code -> CodeSpaces and click on 'Create codespace on main' to open in the browser.

+If the created codespace is stuck loading, close the tab and try to open it again.
+This time, you should see the codespace you just created listed under 'CodeSpaces'.
+Click on it.

 ![](images/setup.png)

 ## Getting started